jrodolfo/solace/solace-broker-api/README.md

 - Swagger UI for testing and interacting with the API.
 - Configurable `application.yml` for flexibility in API and Swagger settings.
 - Actuator support for application monitoring.
+- All requests are persisted in a MySQL database running inside a Docker container

 ---